CyberAgentAILab/Graphic-design-evaluation/README.md

 Note:
 "eval. method" is "gpt" or "human."
 "eval. type" is "abs" (absolute evaluation) or "comp" (comparative (relative) evaluation).
-"design principle" is "alignment", "overlap", or "whitespace."
+"design principle" is "alignment," "overlap," or "whitespace."

 Example:
-"gpt_abs_alignment.csv" is the absolute evaluation results of GPT evaluation for alignment.
+"gpt_abs_alignment.csv" is the absolute evaluation result by GPT for alignment.

 ## The structure of each CSV file
 CSV for absolute evaluation